Asha Sharath

-Asha Sharath is an Indian actress and classical dancer, who predominantly works in Malayalam films and television shows in addition to a few Tamil, Kannada and Telugu films.
-She is most known for her role as Geetha Prabhakar in the Drishyam film series.
+Asha Sharath is an Indian actress and classical dancer, who predominantly works in Malayalam films and television, in addition to a few Tamil, Kannada and Telugu films.
+She is best known for her role as a police officer in the Drishyam film series.

 Career

 Asha Sharath appeared in many television serials including Jathaka Kathakal and Mikhayelinte Santhathikal, her most notable being the soap opera Kumkumapoovu.
 Her first feature film was the Friday (2012).
 Her role as Geetha Prabhakar in Drishyam (2013) was her breakthrough performance.